 Shelton Douthit, Executive Director

-, co-founder of Shelton Douthit Consulting (with wife Zoe Ann Ahnstrom), has been working in the land conservation field for the past twenty-nine years.
-Shelton has played many roles in the land trust movement.
-From field coordinator with the Sempervirens Fund, to Executive Director of the Riverside Land Conservancy and Project Coordinator of The Wildlands Conservancy, he has helped protect and restore over 800,000 acres of wilderness, parkland, rangeland and forest throughout California.
-His specialty has been land acquisition and due diligence and he has assisted nonprofit land trusts and public agencies nation-wide to complete a wide variety of land conservation transactions, from ¼ acre lots within the Carrizo Plain National Monument to the 430,000 acre Catellus acquisition (former railroad land grant lands) in California’s Mojave Desert.
+, co-founder of Shelton Douthit Consulting (with wife Zoe Ann Ahnstrom), has been working in the land conservation field for over thirty years.
+Shelton has played many roles in the land trust movement, from field coordinator with the Sempervirens Fund, to Executive Director of the Riverside Land Conservancy and Project Coordinator of The Wildlands Conservancy.
+He has helped protect and restore over 800,000 acres of wilderness, parkland, rangeland and forest throughout California.
+His specialty is land acquisition and due diligence and he has assisted nonprofit land trusts and public agencies nationwide to complete a wide variety of land conservation transactions, from ¼ acre lots within the Carrizo Plain National Monument to the 430,000 acre Catellus acquisition (former railroad land grant lands) in California’s Mojave Desert.
 Shelton is honored to join the FRLT team and carry on the land saving mission Paul Hardy and a dedicated band of volunteers initiated.
 Get to know Shelton in this interview

 , or email Shelton.